AshokBatakala/DLCV_2023/README.md

 # DLCV_2023
-projects related to "Deep leaning for computer vision" course.
+projects related to "Deep learning for computer vision" course.

 ## Assignment_1
 Building and training of